When a Woman Sins: Reception

 Like many American films of the time, When a Woman Sins was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors required cuts, in Reel 1, of pictures of a young woman in pajamas, Reel 2, old man kissing nurse on shoulder, Reel 5, the intertitle "I am for sale to the highest bidder", and to insert a new intertitle to the effect that the woman will marry the man who bids the most.

 Preservation status

-When a Woman Sins is now considered to be a lost film.
+When a Woman Sins was considered to be a lost film until February 27, 2019 when a fragment totaling 23 seconds was found.